-And keep in mind that because AWAL doesn’t take “just anybody,” you can be sure it means a lot when one of AWAL’s creative managers tells their Apple or Spotify colleague they have the next big artist.
+And keep in mind that because AWAL doesn’t take “just anybody” to distribute, you can be sure it means a lot when one of AWAL’s creative managers tells their Apple or Spotify colleague they have the next big artist.
 AWAL are an excellent choice for a digital service provider, provided you can get in.
-Seeing as how it's free to submit, it can't hurt to try.
+Seeing as how it’s free to submit, it can’t hurt to try.

-TuneCore is one of the original digital distributors on the market.
+TuneCore is one of the original digital distributors in the music industry.
 And it seems TuneCore is a bit of a mixed bag, as far as we can tell by the opinion of the internet.

 And of course, TuneCore has access to all of the major streaming and download platforms, including Google Play, Amazon Music, YouTube, Apple Play, iTunes, Spotify, etc. Those wondering how to get your music on iTunes for example – voila.
 Mission accomplished.